cropgeeks/hpc-help/singularity.rst

 Building containers
 -------------------

-For help with building containers, it's best to check the official documentation: http://singularity.lbl.gov/docs-build-container
+For help with building containers, it's best to check the official documentation: https://apptainer.org/docs/user/main/

 .. warning::
   You'll need root/admin access to perform most build operations - basically the ability to run ``sudo singularity [options...]`` - which isn't available on ``gruffalo``, so you'll need to run builds off-cluster (see below).
 However, *anything* you build, regardless of what it contains, should be runnable on the cluster - (usually) with no questions asked.

-If you can't run Singularity on your own PC/laptop, please :doc:`contact-us` and if we decide there's enough demand we may build a special Singularity *sandbox* machine where all users have been granted the necessary ``sudo singularity`` rights.
+If you can't run Apptainer on your own PC/laptop, please :doc:`contact-us` and if we decide there's enough demand we may build a special Apptainer *sandbox* machine where all users have been granted the necessary ``sudo singularity`` rights.

-Any Singularity images you copy to the cluster should be kept in your ``$APPS`` folder.
+Any Apptainer images you copy to the cluster should be kept in your ``$APPS`` folder.